PositiveSumData/NationalOralHealthDataPortal/Data/National_Survey_of_Childrens_Health/README.md

 The NSCH data used in the National Oral Health Data portal comes from the Johns Hopkins ChildHealthData data portal by extracting data from each of their pages that contains oral health information.

-#### Citatations & Data use agreements
+#### Data Use

 On the ChildHealthData website Johns Hopkins suggests the following information about their data:

 Data Source: National Survey of Children’s Health, Health Resources and Services Administration, Maternal and Child Health Bureau. https://mchb.hrsa.gov/data/national-surveys

->Citation: Child and Adolescent Health Measurement Initiative.
+> Citation: Child and Adolescent Health Measurement Initiative.
 2017-2018 National Survey of Children’s Health (NSCH) data query.
 Data Resource Center for Child and Adolescent Health supported by the U.S. Department of Health and Human Services, Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB).Retrieved [mm/dd/yy] from [www.childhealthdata.org].

 ## Original Data & Website Structure

-The ChildHealthData portal lets a use see a glimpse of data at a time: one survey question in one year for one population stratification for up to two states.
+The ChildHealthData portal lets users see a glimpse of data at a time: one survey question in one year for one population stratification for up to two states.
 For each selection we are given the percent of children responding with each answer, the 95% confidence interval, the sample count, and the estimated population size.
 The data are presented as a table on the webpage in html.

 The ability to web scrape the data comes from the url structure of the ChildHealthData website.
 There are 3 parameters in the URL:
-* q.
+* **q**.
 The question-year(s). a 4-digit number ranging from 4561 to 7558.
 Even though the same questions are often asked across years, the developers have chosed to use a combined key representing a combination of year and question.
 Therea are 5 year(s) reported so far: 2016, 2017, 2018, 2016-2017, 2017-2018.
 The combined years will give lower confidence intervals because more data is included.
-* r.
+* **r**.
 The geography.
 A number from 1-52.
 These include all states, the United States as a whole, and Washington DC.
-* g.
+* **g**.
 The population stratification.
 A 3-digit number ranging form 607 to 779.
 The codes represent a uniqe combination of year and group.
 Groups include names like 'familiy resilience', 'current insurance status', and 'well-functioning system of care'.

 For a key to decoding the parameters, see this [file](https://github.com/PositiveSumData/NationalOralHealthDataPortal/blob/master/Data/National_Survey_of_Childrens_Health/Key.xlsx) in the Github repository.